AlibabaCloudDocs/arms/intl.en-US/Browser monitoring/Console functions/JS error diagnosis.md

 -   How can I enable or disable user behavior backtracking?

     This feature is enabled by default.
 To disable the feature, add the behavior: false SDK configuration item to config.
-For more information about the SDK configuration items, see [Configuration items of the browser monitoring SDK](/intl.en-US/Browser monitoring/Configuration items of the browser monitoring SDK.md).
+For more information about the SDK configuration items, see [SDK reference](/intl.en-US/Browser monitoring/SDK reference.md).

 -   After user behavior backtracking is enabled, the error in the ARMS SDK code bl.js rather than the source code is located based on the printed information in console.log.
 How can I solve the problem?